AhmedAteF227/Malstic/README.md

 # Malstic
-A tool designed to do static analysis
+A tool designed to do static malware analysis